 This test verifies the line weld force output remains invariant to mesh refinement.
+For each mesh size, the line welds produce the same total force as given by the equation above.

 This problem is assumed to be quasistatic in nature.
 It also assumes that the material is stiff enough to transfer the load through the shell with minimal deformation.